 That evening we took the local bus from Pile gate (the main old town entrance) To the Lapad bay area where the hotel resorts are on the coast.
 The buses are easy to navigate – they are numbered and you can find time tables online – we printed them before we left – you can buy tickets as you get on the bus for 15kn which is about £1.80.
-We got off near the Dubrovnik Palace 5* hotel and went inside to look around and walk along the coastal bay area – it was soooo stunning – i would 100% go back to hotels like this for a relaxing beach vacay.
+We got off near the Dubrovnik Palace 5* hotel and went inside to look around and walk along the coastal bay area – it was so stunning – I would 100% go back to a hotel like this in the area for a relaxing beach break.

 That evening we caught the cable car from the top of the old city up into the mountains – it costs 130kn for a round trip per adult (£15) you get great views from the car!
-When we got up there we went to Panorama restaurant – I had emailed in advance to book using their website and it said to wait for a confirmation which never came to me – I should have phoned to check because of course we didn’t have a booking confirmed with them when we arrived 😦 We had to put our name on a waiting list for a table with a view of the city and wait around for about 40 mins – We got so lucky and a reservation cancelled leaving us with the best table in the house! the food was incredible and the service was excellent – again expensive 700kn (£80) but that included alcoholic drinks.
+When we got up there we went to Panorama restaurant – I had emailed in advance to book using their website and it said to wait for a confirmation which never came to me – I should have phoned to check because of course we didn’t have a booking confirmed with them when we arrived 😦 We had to put our name on a waiting list for a table with a view of the city and waited for around 40 mins – We got SO lucky and a reservation cancelled, leaving us with the best table in the house!
+The food was incredible and the service was excellent – again expensive 700kn (£80) but that included alcoholic drinks.

-We watched the sunset then got the cable car back down and got some ice cream – the ice cream in the old city is amazing!!! the best place we had it was at the shop just outside the city walls at pile gate at Dubrovnik Cafe I think it was called.
+We watched the sunset then got the cable car back down and got some ice cream – the ice cream in the old city is amazing!!!
+The best place we had it was at the shop just outside the city walls at pile gate at Dubravka.

-On our final day we grabbed some breakfast and then walked the city walls you buy tickets as you enter i think it was 150kn per person so again around £16 the walls are amazing to walk and you get great views!
-It is longgggggg though and has lots of stairs so pack lots of water – we had to buy more as we went along.
+On our final day we grabbed some breakfast and then walked the city walls.
+You buy tickets as you enter, I think it was 150kn per person, so again around £16.
+The walls are amazing to walk and you get great views!
+It is longgggggg though and has lots of stairs so pack lots of water – We had to buy more as we went along.
 The walls go around the entire old city and port.
 You also get entrance to the Lovrijenac fort included in the ticket price, so we visited that once we had walked around the main walls.
 The views are stunning- You can see the entire old town from the top of the fort!

-After the walls we went for lunch at Taj Mahal which specializes in Bosnian food – it was recommended by our air b and b host and we had seen it online before hand – we got the traditional meat sharing platter and flatbread – it was really good! it cost around 400kn for the meal (£45) lots of people were booking for dinner reservations so i would suggest booking unless you are going for lunch – even in high season you might need to book lunch too!
+After the walls we went for lunch at Taj Mahal which specializes in Bosnian food – it was recommended by our Air B and B host and we had seen it online before hand – We got the traditional meat sharing platter and flatbread – it was really good! it cost around 400kn for the meal (£45) Lots of people were booking for dinner reservations, so I would suggest booking unless you are going for lunch – In high season you might need to book lunch too!

-Overall Dubrovnik and Croatia was SO STUNNING seriously we were not expecting the beauty of it!
-It was fairly cheap to fly there and stay there but in the old city prices are very high as it is a tourism bubble – but the standard of food was worth the money most of the time!
-Also our travel style pretty much revolves around food – it is huge for us – so we are prepared to spend on it – You could go to cheaper places / fast food for sure there was tonnes of options on offer!
+Overall Dubrovnik and Croatia in general was SO STUNNING.
+Seriously we were not expecting the beauty of it!
+It was fairly cheap to fly there and stay there but in the old city prices are very high as it is a tourism bubble – However the standard of food was worth the money most of the time!
+Also our travel style pretty much revolves around food – It is huge for us – so we are prepared to spend on it – You could go to cheaper places / fast food for sure, there was tonnes of options on offer!

 What I wore: